isabella232/daisy-audit-report-2019-08/README.md

 1. In a previous iteration of the contract, delegation was handled in each function on a case-by-case basis.
 Thus functions had to "opt in" to delegation, and other functions could not be called with a misleading `msg.sender`.
 It may be safer to return to that delegation mechanism.
 2. As an alternative, perhaps it's possible to add signature checking directly to `delegate()` so only calls with proper signatures will be forwarded at all.
-3. Finally, `delegateCall` would be a way to preserve `msg.sender` during delegation.
+3. Finally, `delegatecall` would be a way to preserve `msg.sender` during delegation.
 This method carries some general risks, but this is an option if the other recommendations aren't feasible.

 ---------------------